-An initial starting point is to carry out a review of the ethnic composition of people in key roles across the school to identify any disproportionality, for example, if 40% of staff are Asian but there are no Asian staff in positions of leadership then this is disproportionality.
+At an individual school level, an initial starting point is to carry out a review of the ethnic composition of people in key roles across the school to identify any disproportionality, for example, if 40% of staff are Asian but there are no Asian staff in positions of leadership then this is disproportionality.
 Another consideration is if the staff team reflects the community they serve.